siemens/OOASP/asp_interactive_configuration/DOC.md

     ooasp_arity(CONFIG,assoc1,1,new_id,ARITY,new_id), ARITY!=4, active(new_id).
 ```

-Since we updated the values of `ooasp_arity` of all previous ids as well, we also need to ground the corresponding rules for those, yielding the rule:
+Since we updated the values of `ooasp_arity` of all previous IDs as well, we also need to ground the corresponding rules for those, yielding the rule:

 ```prolog
 ooasp_cv(CONFIG,wrongass,ID,"Wrong for {}",(ID,)) :-